squirephp/squire/README.md

 ## Contributing

-If you have fixture data to contibute to the library, please open a pull request!
+If you have fixture data to contribute to the library, please open a pull request!

 For reference, check out the existing models.